tedyoung/supermarket-checkout-pricer-exercise/README.md

       Then querying cart's total price returns $1.50

-### TDD Hints
+### TDD Path

-Start with the test, of course.
+Start with the test, of course, i.e., a test method in the `CartTest` class.
+Let the production code class be created by a test that doesn't compile.

 Think about a "baseline" test: what is the cart's total price when it's empty?

-Then when adding one product.
+Then when adding one product?

-Then when adding multiple products.
+Then when adding multiple products?
+Two of the same product?
+Two different products?

 This path follows the ZOM in the ZOMbie acronym: **Z**ero, **O**ne, **M**any/**M**ore complex (while considering **B**oundaries, **I**nterfaces, and **E**xceptional cases).

-### Hexagonal Architecture Hints
+### Hexagonal Architecture Path

+It might make more sense to *start* with a Hexagonal Architecture, and do this exercise "outside-in".
+Consider: how does the system know which `Product` was added to the `Cart`?

 When handling a "receipt printing" story, think about where that might go.

-In Hexagonal Architecture, all I/O goes into a separate class and package (e.g., `adapter.out.console.receipt.ReceiptPrinter`), while keeping the Domain "pure" in its own package (e.g., `domain.Cart`).
+Remember that in Hexagonal Architecture, all I/O goes into a separate class and package (e.g., `adapter.out.console.receipt.ReceiptPrinter`), while keeping the Domain "pure" in its own package (e.g., `domain.Cart`).

 ## More Scenarios